lewisf/lewisf.github.com/_posts/2012-05-30-we-have-we-need-slide-deck.md

 ---
 layout: post
-title: "We Have We Need Slide Deck"
+title: "We Have, We Need: Spring 2012"
 category:
 tags: ['we have we need', 'haiti', 'college']
 ---